vub/MyFancyRateLimiter/README.md

 > Default: 10

-> This is the number of maximum request per second that this endpoint can accept, can be decimal, so 0.5 means that an endpoint only accept 1 request every 2 seconds
+> This is the number of maximum request per second that this endpoint can accept.
+Can be decimal, so 0.5 means that an endpoint only accept 1 request every 2 seconds

 - `requestIdentifier`